EvictionLab/eviction-lab-website/content/updates/research/mobile-home-parks-eviction/index.md

 fbImage: mobile-homes-jp.jpg
 image: mobile-homes-jp.jpg
 ---
 <span class="dropcap green">N</span>estled on the east side of Jacksonville, about half an hour from downtown, Portside Mobile Home Park offers a pool, a playground, and basketball courts.
-You can purchase a two-bedroom mobile home here for about $30,000, roughly one-tenth of what {{< smartlink "the typical home in the metro area costs" "https://www.zillow.com/home-values/25290/jacksonville-fl/" >}}.
+In real estate websites, you can see ads to purchase a two-bedroom mobile home here for about $45,000, roughly one-sixth of what {{< smartlink "the typical home in the metro area costs" "https://www.zillow.com/home-values/25290/jacksonville-fl/" >}}.
 But this seemingly attractive proposition hides the fact that residents often face displacement and instability.
 Every year, the park files one eviction case for every thirteen households living in the complex.

 For their residents, mobile home parks offer a possibility that in today’s America is vanishing quickly: an affordable place to live.
 Those who own their home can often keep their housing costs fairly low by paying only a few hundred dollars per month in lot rent.
 However, these residents are not afforded the same protections against displacement as other homeowners and, if they miss a payment or if the park owner decides to sell, they could join the millions of Americans who face eviction each year.